 Probiotics have been shown to reduce the severity of childhood/infant eczema symptoms.
 One particular study found that symptoms improved in infants who were given probiotics-supplement milk compared with those fed non-supplemented milk.

-Your gut is also referred to as your “second brain” because it houses your enteric nervous system which works independently of your brain and spinal cord.
+Your gut is also referred to as your “second brain”.
+It houses your enteric nervous system which works independently of your brain and spinal cord.
 Did you know that you actually produce more neurotransmitters in your gut than in your brain itself?!
-With this in mind, it makes sense that research has shown that problems with your gut health can also have an effect on your mental health.
+In-depth research has shown that problems with your gut health can also have an effect on your mental health.

 A study of participants on a low dose of probiotics for 12 weeks showed an 8.5% reduction in abdominal fat.
-Probiotics can help with weight loss by preventing the absorption of dietary fat in your intestine causing it to be excreted rather than stored in your body.
+Probiotics can help with weight loss by preventing the absorption of dietary fat in your intestine.
+This causes it to be excreted rather than stored in your body.

-You’ll feel fuller for a longer period of time after eating and your metabolic rate may increase, partly as a result of the increase in certain hormone levels in the body.
+You’ll feel fuller for a longer period of time after eating.
+Your metabolic rate may also increase as a result of the increase in certain hormone levels in the body.

 Over 3 million adults in the US alone suffer from Inflammatory Bowel Disease.
-Research in this area has shown that probiotics can improve symptoms in patients suffering from ulcerative colitis, and one study even found that supplementing with a probiotic strain called E.coli Nissle was equally as effective as medication in maintaining remission for people with ulcerative colitis.
+Research in this area has shown that probiotics can improve symptoms in patients suffering from ulcerative colitis.
+One study even found that supplementing with a strain called E.coli Nissle was equally as effective as medication in maintaining remission.
 Further research has shown that probiotics can also help the 15% of the worldwide population suffering from IBS.

 How to Add More Probiotics to Your Diet

-Fermented foods are a great source of probiotics and you’ll find them in foods such as kefir, kimchi, pickled vegetables, yogurts, soy products, miso, and tempeh.
-Adding a probiotic supplement is also one of the best ways to ensure that you maintain the natural bacteria balance in your gut, so we definitely advise adding this to your daily dietary regime.
+Fermented foods are a great source of probiotics.
+You’ll find them in foods such as kefir, kimchi, pickled vegetables, yogurts, soy products, miso, and tempeh.
+Adding a probiotic supplement is one of the best ways to maintain the natural bacteria balance in your gut.
+We definitely advise adding this to your daily dietary regime.

-Our Gut Reset Kit contains an Advanced Probiotic AND our Detox Cleanse supplement which will aid weight loss, improve digestion, reduce bloating, heal your gut lining, and re-energize your body for complete wellness!
+Our Gut Reset Kit contains an Advanced Probiotic AND our Detox Cleanse supplement.
+This will aid weight loss, improve digestion, reduce bloating, heal your gut lining, and re-energize your body for complete wellness!

 Ready to get back to peak health?
-We’re offering our readers a special 30% discount on the Gut Reset Kit using the code: probioticsgutreset30 – available for a limited time only.
+Readers get a special 30% discount on the Gut Reset Kit using the code: probioticsgutreset30 !